heegaiximephoomeeghahyaiseekh/interactive-cpp/README.md

 # interactive-cpp (ICPP)
 A primitive C++ REPL.
 I wrote this after failing to build [Cling](http://root.cern.ch/drupal/content/cling), due to not having enough memory to build it.

+# What it actually does

+ICPP takes snippets of C++ and compiles them into shared-object libraries, which it then loads.
+If you're defining a variable or function, this library stays loaded and provides that definition to code you type in later.

+If you're entering a statement for immediate execution, the statement is wrapped in a function, which is then immediately unloaded and deleted.

+If ICPP detects that you're redefining something, the original shared library is deleted, the new one is loaded, and all the libraries that depend on the old one are reloaded.

+Every generated C++ source file contains all the C preprocessor definitions you have defined with the `preproc` command, along with declarations for all types defined with `defclass`, `extern` declarations for all variables defined with `declare`, and prototypes for all functions and methods defined via `defun` and `defmethod`.

+# Building it.

 To build ICPP, you must be on Linux and have Steel Bank Common Lisp ([sbcl.org](http://sbcl.org), `apt-get install sbcl`).
 The program uses SBCL-specific features, so it won't work on other Common Lisp implementations without being ported first.